codyml/codymleff-dot-com/services.md

 ##### Infrastructure
 Linux shell, Git, Docker, AWS, Heroku, Webpack

-For all development projects, clients can expect and efficient, test-driven and source-controlled development process with clear communication throughout and seamless collaboration with other developers when necessary.
+For all development projects, clients can expect an efficient, test-driven, and source-controlled development process with clear communication throughout and seamless collaboration with other developers when necessary.
 After rigorous quality assurance and debugging, I coordinate with the client to review and deploy the final product, providing continuing support following deployment and administration training as necessary.

 ## Maintenance & Support

 Do you need help with an existing website?
 I can modify content or appearance, fix issues, run updates, set up backups, and more.
-I’m familiar with most platforms and languages and can offer technical support on any project.
+I’m familiar with most platforms and languages and can offer a technical perspective on any project.

-If you have an existing website and would like continuing managed services, I offer recurring plans for tasks like managing domain name and hosting accounts, running regular WordPress core and plugin updates, ensuring uptime and continued backups, and more.
+If you have an existing website and would like continuing management services, I offer recurring plans for tasks like managing domain name and hosting accounts, running regular WordPress core and plugin updates, ensuring uptime and continued backups, and more.